Who we are

 We do not share any individual data.
 We may from time to time create and supply trend reports to partners and advertisers to help them better understand our audience.

 How long we retain your data

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognise and approve any follow-up comments automatically instead of holding them in a moderation queue.

 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.

 If you have an account on this site, or have left comments, you can request to receive an exported file of the personal data we hold about you, including any data you have provided to us.
 You can also request that we erase any personal data we hold about you.
 This does not include any data we are obliged to keep for administrative, legal, or security purposes.

 Where we send your data

 Visitor comments may be checked through an automated spam detection service.

 Your contact information

-NZ Surf Journal communications are managed by Campaign Monitor, using their world-class permission-based email marketing solution.
+NZ Surf Journal communications are managed by MailChimp and Campaign Monitor, using their world-class permission-based email marketing solutions.